 Staff members whose basic appointments are for nine months or more and who teach in the summer session may qualify for sick leave in the summer session, provided inception of the illness occurs on the first or subsequent day of the summer session.
 Visiting faculty, if not covered by sick leave provisions at their home institutions, are covered during the summer session provided their appointments at the University extend for at least nine months in addition to the summer session term.
 Exceptions to this policy regarding sick leave during the summer session may be made, on behalf of members of the permanent faculty only, at the discretion of the Chancellor.

-Sick leave should be reported in half-day increments for full-time staff.
+Instructional staff must define their forty-hour week and report sick leave usage accordingly.
+Colleague coverage can only be used for teaching responsibilities.
+Sick leave and colleague coverage should be reported in half-day increments for full-time staff (pro-rated for part-time staff).
 Absences of 2 hours up to 6 hours shall be charged as 4 hours.
 Absences of 6 hours up to 10 hours shall be charged as eight hours.
-For absences of one week, a maximum of 40 hours shall be charged (UPG 10).
+For absences of one week, a maximum of 40 hours shall be charged.

 If the employee leaves employment with the University of Wisconsin System other than through retirement or death, unused sick leave will be terminated but will be reinstated if the employee is reappointed to any position within the System within three years.

 In a semester in which a faculty member has teaching responsibilities and is entitled to use sick leave, the provisions of this policy shall be modified as follows: